Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Forestry Inspector
+Entry / Progression - Forestry Inspector

 However, you can also enter the profession from a broader range of degree subjects, such as civil engineering, agricultural and environmental science.